wazerstar/service-list-builder/README.md

 Often while experimenting, some specific functionality might be broken after running the ``Services-Disable.bat`` script but works as intended after running the ``Services-Enable.bat`` script.
 If the functionality is still broken after enabling services, then the problem is not related to services.

-You need to find out what services are required for the functionality using the systematic methodology below.
+As a short-term and temporary solution, you can simply run ``Services-Enable.bat``, do whatever you are trying to do, then run ``Services-Disable.bat`` again (that's the idea of having toggle scripts!).
+For a long-term solution, you need to find out what services are required for the functionality using the systematic methodology below.
 Once you have found which services are a dependency of the given functionality, you can update your ``lists.ini`` and/or ``Services-Disable.bat`` script.

 ### Methodology